kavia-common/spring-boot-jpa-postgresql-174384/README.md

 # Spring Boot JPA PostgreSQL example with Maven (Wrapper-enabled)

+IMPORTANT: This repository must be built and run using the Maven Wrapper scripts (./mvnw or mvnw.cmd).
+Preview/start systems must never invoke the system 'mvn' binary.
+All provided start configurations are aligned to call ./mvnw directly.

 This repository includes the Maven Wrapper so you can build and run without a global Maven installation.
 Always use ./mvnw (or mvnw.cmd on Windows).
-The preview/start configuration (Procfile, kavia.start, start.json) invokes bash ./run.sh which enforces using ./mvnw only.
+The preview/start configuration (Procfile, kavia.start, start.json) invokes the Maven Wrapper directly and via run scripts to enforce using ./mvnw only.
+Do NOT use system 'mvn'.

 For instruction, please visit:
 > [Spring Boot PostgreSQL with Maven example using Spring Data JPA](https://www.bezkoder.com/spring-boot-postgresql-example/)